As a charitable company limited by guarantee, SEAX Trust’s governance is undertaken in the same way as any other registered company.

-There are three layers of governance as out in the chart blow.
+There are three layers of governance, as set out below:

-The Members (total of 5) are the original subscribers to the Trust’s Memorandum of Association.
+The Trust Members (total of 5) are the original subscribers to the Trust’s Memorandum of Association.

 They are financially responsible for the Trust.

 They have an overview of the governance arrangement of the Trust but are not involved in its day to day management.